badpaybad/dotnetcore-message-buss-with-redis/README.md

 ### DDD and Eventsourcing
 We can add DDD and Eventsourcing in CommandHandler.
 We can call to Aggregate Repository to build Domain business and call function.
     https://github.com/badpaybad/cqrs-dot-net-core

+# MQTT with Mqttnet + Kafka or Redis